vmstio/vmstio/docus/content/infrastructure/search.md

 Also note that `OR` type operators are not currently supported.

 For example to see all indexed posts for Star Trek that include images but exclude SNW to avoid spoilers, for example, use `'Star Trek' has:image -SNW`

+Or to see posts from [@vmstan] that mention VMware but exclude any replies, use `from:vmstan -is:reply VMware`